MDAnalysis/MDAnalysis.github.io/about.md

 and the [contributors for MDAnalysis/mdanalysis](https://github.com/MDAnalysis/mdanalysis/graphs/contributors).

-MDAnalysis and the algorithm implemented in the library and the subprojects are scientifc software that are described in [academic publications]({{site.baseurl}}/pages/citations/).
+MDAnalysis and the algorithms implemented in the library and the subprojects are scientifc software that are described in [academic publications]({{site.baseurl}}/pages/citations/).